AdlerFleurant/mdt-quickstart/README.md

 $ ./create-grafana.sh
 ```

-In to modify the DevOps Dashboard, it is recommended to work in grafana and then to export the json configuration.
+In order to modify the DevOps Dashboard, it is recommended to work in grafana and then to export the json configuration.
 Modify .openshift/dashboard-devops.yml by modifying the data->devops.json location into the exported dashboard configuration.
 Once completed, run: